AntoineRR/nesmulator-core/README.md

 I do not plan to make this emulator compatible with every NES game.
 My goal is to be able to emulate games like Zelda, Dragon Warrior, and Castlevania.
-I would also like to pass most of the tests from some tests roms listed in the NES dev wiki.
+I would also like to pass most of the tests from some tests roms listed in the NES dev wiki (see [TESTS.md](./TESTS.md)).

 ## Current progress

 The CPU is emulated and a cartridge in the iNES format can be loaded into the emulator.
-For now, only cartridges using mapper 0, 1, 2 and 3 can be read.
+For now, only cartridges using mapper 0, 1, 2 and 3 can be read (mapper 1 is still a WIP).
-The PPU background and sprite display is emulated.
+The PPU is fully emulated.
 The GUI is created using [winit](https://github.com/rust-windowing/winit) and [pixels](https://github.com/parasyte/pixels), and displays the game screen.
-The first controller is emulated too (see controls).
+A debugging view (display of pattern tables and palette) can be toggled (see controls below).
-The APU is partially emulated but not very accurate.
+The first controller is emulated (see controls below).
-A debugging view (display of pattern tables and palette) can be toggled.
+The APU is partially emulated but not very accurate for now.

 ## How to run